 Astrow, A. B., Kwok, G., Sharma, R. K., Fromer, N., & Sulmasy, D. P. (2018).
 Spiritual Needs and Perception of Quality of Care and Satisfaction With Care in Hematology/Medical Oncology Patients: A Multicultural Assessment.
 J Pain Symptom Manage, 55(1), 56-64 e51. doi:10.1016/j.jpainsymman.2017.08.009

-Guidance for advocacy groups, professional health care associations, health care administrators, clinical teams, clients, family caregivers, researchers, government and other funders, faith communities, spiritual care professionals and other stakeholders internationally on the indicators of quality and experience of spiritual care in health care.
+Guidance for advocacy groups, professional health care associations, health care administrators, clinical teams, clients, family caregivers, researchers, government and other funders, faith communities, spiritual care professionals and other collaborators internationally on the indicators of quality and experience of spiritual care in health care.
 Healthcare Chaplaincy Network.

 Sample job descriptions, interview questions, and other tools for hiring and supporting professional chaplains within palliative care programs.